- Civil Fraud, False Claims, Qui Tam and Whistleblower Actions

 - Communications Enforcement & Compliance

 - Foreign Agents Registration Act

 Congressional Investigations and Oversight

-- Responded to multiple, concurrent investigations by three different committees in the House and Senate, as well as a barrage of media inquiries regarding a high profile, politically-charged government IT project.
+- Responded to multiple, concurrent investigations by three different committees in the House and Senate, as well as a barrage of media inquiries regarding a high-profile, politically-charged government IT project.

 - Represented a defense contractor in contemporaneous House Committee on Oversight and Government Reform and Senate Armed Services Committee investigations into allegations of corruption in the U.S. supply chain in Afghanistan.

-- Represented several major corporate and trade association clients in the financial services sector in responding to broad Office of Congressional Ethics requests for information and documents in investigation into alleged improper linkage between political fundraising activities and action on financial reform legislation.
+- Represented several major corporate and trade association clients in the financial services sector in responding to broad Office of Congressional Ethics requests for information and documents in an investigation into alleged improper linkage between political fundraising activities and action on financial reform legislation.

 - Represented a major telecommunications company and a national insurance firm, including high-ranking executives of both clients, in a House Ethics Committee investigation of and disciplinary proceedings concerning a long-tenured Member of the House of Representatives.

-- Represented a financial services provider in responding to a subpoena from GAO’s Forensic Audits and Investigative Service and Office of Special Investigations, which was the bank’s first notice of a congressional investigation.
+- Represented a financial services provider in responding to a subpoena from the GAO’s Forensic Audits and Investigative Service and Office of Special Investigations, which was the bank’s first notice of a congressional investigation.
 We helped contain the sensitive matter and prevented it from escalating into congressional hearings.